 We now discuss each module and its sub-modules, providing a technical understanding of the proposed framework and its overall input–output flow, as shown in Figure \ref{fig:architecture}.

-As mentioned above, the \textit{encoder} module consists of \textit{parser}, which processes classical code \( C \in \mathcal{L} \), where \( \mathcal{L} \) denotes the set of supported \textit{High-Level Programming Languages (HLPLs)} or structured formats (e.g., JSON).
+As mentioned above, the \textit{encoder} module consists of \textit{parser}, which processes classical specifications \( C \in \mathcal{L} \), where \( \mathcal{L} \) denotes the set of supported \textit{High-Level Programming Languages (HLPLs)} or structured JSON specifications.
 It identifies the target problem \( \mathcal{P} \) and extracts the problem input data \( \mathcal{D} \):

 Here, \( \mathcal{T} \) denotes supported problem types (e.g., MIS, MaxCut, TSP, arithmetic operations), and \( \mathbb{S} \) represents structured data (e.g., edge lists, adjacency matrices, integers).
-The \textit{QCF Translator} then standardises these heterogeneous representations into a \emph{Quantum-Compatible Format (QCF)} \(Q\):
+The \textit{QCF translator} then standardises these heterogeneous representations into a \emph{Quantum-Compatible Format (QCF)} \(Q\):